 Orecchiette with Sausage & Broccoli Rabe

-The final part to the trio of essentials is the orecchiette pasta. pronounced 'or-eh-key-ette' it translates as 'little ears'.
+The final part to the trio of essentials is the orecchiette pasta. pronounced 'or-eh-key-ette' it translates as 'little ears' and hails from the Southern region of Apulia (Puglia).
 They are typically durum wheat pasta shaped like small concave buttons or ears.
 You can buy them pre-made and dried which is perfectly fine (and how I cook them half the time) and you can also make your own pretty easily using a semola flour (semolina/durum wheat flour and water).
 But today, we're focussing on the sauce and not the pasta, so store-bought it is!

 Orecchiette with Sausage & Broccoli Rabe